OneWeb to be first private player to launch satellite from Indian soil: Mittal | Technology

 OneWeb has 322 satellites in space at the present.

-''With this new initiative that we have taken, I am sure more and more international customers will come to the doorstep of ISRO in Asia.
+''With this new initiative that we have taken, I am sure more and more international customers will come to the doorstep of ISRO and NSIL (NewSpace India Ltd).
 We have a great future ahead.
 The Prime Minister is showing us the way.
 It's time for the industry to respond,'' Mittal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)